-Coyote

-For your safety and enjoyment:
+Coyote For your safety and enjoyment:

-Read your copy of "Bear Country" and "Bison Country".
+Read your copy of "Bear Country" and "Bison Country."
 Pick these up at any park facility.
-Stay at least: • Three bus lengths (30 metres/100 ft) away from deer, elk, moose and bison. • Ten bus lengths (100 metres/325 ft) away from Be on the lookout for wildlife crossing or along Please refrain from feeding any wildlife.
-PICNIC AND BEACH AREAS Enjoy a relaxing day in the sun at one of our many picnic sites or beaches.
-Find your perfect spot and you may never want to leave.
+Stay at least:

+- Three bus lengths (30 metres/100 ft) away from deer, elk, moose and bison. - Ten bus lengths (100 metres/325 ft) away from bears.
+Be on the lookout for wildlife crossing or along the roadside.
+Please refrain from feeding any wildlife.